dt-orders/overview/README.md

 The version number on the DT Orders home page will reflect the service version.

 The version can still be changed using the `Feature Flag` mentioned above.

+# Support

+For support, feedback or questions contact alliance-help@dynatrace.com